exercism/v3/languages/python/reference/README.md

 ### [Iteration][iterable]

+- strings are iterable, which provides a lot of opportunity to leverage Python functions against them
+- understanding that strings, lists, and other data structures can be iterated over in the same fashion
+- characters in a string are *iterables* and are subject to index and slice access as described below
 - The example solution uses the `for _ in _` syntax to iterate over a list of lines.
 This is possible because a list is an `iterable`.

-### [Parameters][parameters]

-- the exercise requires a single positional parameter in the function signature
-- concept over arguments of a function and how to use them is required

 ### [Raise][raise]